In Him Ministries:

 “While good works will not save even one soul, yet it is impossible for even one soul to be saved without good works.
 God saves us under a law, that we must ask if we would receive, seek if we would find, and knock if we would have the door opened unto us.” — Selected Messages, Book 1, page 377.

-Remember, Ellen White was saying the judgment seat of Christ is a judgment of works for salvation, not for rewards like the Bible teaches (2 Cor.
+Remember, Ellen White was saying the judgment seat of Christ is a judgment of works to determine salvation, not for rewards like the Bible teaches (2 Cor.
 5:10).

 At the judgment seat of Christ, our salvation and sins are not in view because Christ paid for our sins in full on the cross.
 Only our faithfulness in Christian service is going to be judged.